AdobeDocs/commerce-extensibility/src/pages/app-development/examples.md

 In addition, [Conditional Events](../events/conditional-events.md) give you the power to define rules that execute workflows when certain thresholds are met.
 For example, you could create a rule that sends a special coupon code for any new customer from a specified state.

+### Adobe Commerce Admin UI SDK

+The [Adobe Commerce Admin UI SDK](https://developer.adobe.com/commerce/extensibility/admin-ui-sdk/) enables App Builder developers to extend the Commerce Admin to include custom menus and pages.
+The Admin UI SDK allows merchants to use the Admin to configure and interact with an app developed in App Builder.

 ## Combining extensibility components

 While App Builder, API Mesh, and Adobe I/O Events provide powerful extensibility on their own, combining them allows Adobe Commerce users to maximize their extensibility.
 The next few sections describe possible example implementations of this type of integration.

-The Commerce storefront acts as a consumer, while API Mesh acts as an orchestration layer.
-The consumer sends events to the orchestration layer, which can access backend systems and vendor APIs.
-The orchestration layer can then compute or modify the data and return it to the storefront or pass it on to the single-page application (App Builder).
-The consumer or storefront can also contact the single-page application directly.
+The Commerce back office acts as a consumer, while API Mesh acts as an orchestration layer.
+The consumer sends events to the orchestration layer, which can access other systems and vendor APIs.
+The orchestration layer can then compute or modify the data and send it to a storefront or pass it on to an ERP or a single-page application (App Builder).
+The consumer or back office can also contact the single-page application directly.

 ![Integrated Commerce](../_images/integrated-commerce.png)
 <!-- [Link to .mmd file](../_images/integrated-commerce.mmd) -->